aaronpkelly/aaronpkelly.github.io/_posts/Web development.md

 - frameworks come and go - but vanilla javascript is here to stay!

+Zero-cost hosting:
-- the best website is a static website hosted for free with a public domain
+- the best website is a static website
-  - netlify is free ([[Jamstack]] anyone?)
+- netlify is free ([[Jamstack]] anyone?), public domain address
+- AWS S3 buckets can serve static websites, public domain address
-  - AWS S3 static:you get a public IP, can still use JS + call APIs etc
+- all of the above can still use JS + call APIs etc
+- all of the above can use [[Cloudflare]] as a free CDN to sit in front of your site and reduce the cost from pennies to zero

 # Building a web application
 Guides that don't drive me insane: